-Belsebuub works according to a time-honoured principle of sharing spirituality without profit.
+Belsebuub works according to a time-honored principle of sharing spirituality without profit.
 He states that spiritual information is a gift given freely from the universe that should be passed on in the same way, and for this reason Belsebuub has never charged money for teaching.
 He provides all the resources on his website Belsebuub.com free of charge and receives no payments or royalties from the sale of his books.

 For over a decade Belsebuub taught in-person courses in cities across the UK and in Australia.
 In 2001, Belsebuub began authoring a series of online courses on out-of-body experiences and dreams, self-knowledge, and esoteric knowledge.
 These included weekly downloadable PDFs and online discussion forums and were an innovative teaching method in the field of spirituality for the time.
 These courses evolved several times over the years to incorporate audio and video and became the most popular of their kind.
 Over 90,000 people registered for them over a ten-year period.

-Writing the Path of the Spiritual Sun
+Writing The Path of the Spiritual Sun

 In 2011, Belsebuub had the idea to create a ceremony to celebrate the summer solstice, using evidence for ancient celebrations that he and Lara could discover and Belsebuub’s own knowledge of the spiritual significance of the solstice.
 This began an incredible project to create ceremonies for the other times of the year and then to uncover and decode the evidence for the veneration of the sun in past times.

 Day after day, driven like a treasure hunter hot on the trail of a cache of lost spiritual riches, we looked for the clues to the mystery of the spirituality of the world embedded in the distance past.
-The journey led us even to the lost meaning and origin of the Great Sphinx of Egypt.14
+The journey led us even to the lost meaning and origin of the Great Sphinx of Egypt.10

-In 2013, Belsebuub (with Lara) published his work The Path of the Spiritual Sun through Mystical Life Publications, an exploration of the spiritual meaning of the solstices and equinoxes, their links to sacred sites and texts, and how to celebrate and connect to their timeless meaning in the present day.15
+In 2013, Belsebuub (with Lara) published his work The Path of the Spiritual Sun through Mystical Life Publications, an exploration of the spiritual meaning of the solstices and equinoxes, their links to sacred sites and texts, and how to celebrate and connect to their timeless meaning in the present day.11

 Early Explorations into Spirituality

 Belsebuub was born in Britain in 1963 and experienced a variety of mystical phenomena as a child.
-From the age of seven he developed a strong interest in the esoteric, borrowing spiritual books from the local library and creating his own spiritual ceremonies in an effort to connect with divine beings.
+From the age of seven he developed a strong interest in the esoteric, borrowing spiritual books from the local library and creating his own spiritual ceremonies in an effort to connect with spiritual beings.

-This spiritual interest continued when, as a young man, Belsebuub began to investigate various teachings and groups and to seek out spiritual places in his native Britain, visiting and exploring many ancient sacred sites.
+This interest continued when, as a young man, Belsebuub began to investigate various teachings and groups and to seek out spiritual places in his native Britain, visiting and exploring many ancient sacred sites.